CaiJingjiu0311/Cloud_System_Classification/README.md

 ### Acknowledgement:

 * Department of Atmospheric Science at Colorado State University:
   * Nick Guy, Brody Fuchs for initialization of the Conv/Stra mask procedure.
   * Zach Bruick for structure of the algorithms.
- * Prof. Kristen L. Rasmussen, Rung Panasawatwong, Marqi Rocque for testing and analyses.
+  * Prof. Kristen L. Rasmussen for advising, and Rung Panasawatwong and Marqi Rocque for testing and analyses.

 ------